Aortic Valve Stenosis: Treatment When You Have Other Heart ProblemsSkip to the navigation

 If you have aortic valve stenosis along with coronary artery disease, these heart problems work together to impair the function of your heart and can lead to heart failure.
 Your heart cannot pump as much blood as normal to the body.
 And less blood reaches the heart muscle.

 If you are going to have aortic valve replacement surgery, your doctor may suggest that you also have bypass surgery for coronary artery disease.
-Bypass surgery is an open-heart surgery that redirects blood flow around blocked coronary arteries.

 Having both surgeries at once can improve your heart's ability to pump blood and improve blood flow to the heart muscle.